-THe Festival has gone on to launch Fireside Tales (a translation of Straeon y Pentan) by Daniel Owen, Clwyd Theatr Cymru ran a competition for talented young writers and local guided walks, bus tours, evenings of poetry, humour and book readings, lectures, and discussions were well attended.
+The Festival has gone on to launch Fireside Tales (a translation of Straeon y Pentan) by Daniel Owen, Clwyd Theatr Cymru ran a competition for talented young writers and local guided walks, bus tours, evenings of poetry, humour and book readings, lectures, and discussions were well attended.
 There was also a Festival Gig, an arts activity day (Daniel Owen’s pig), story telling, and an evening concert by Ensemble Cymru.
 The 2019 concert is by the gifted composer and talented performer Robat Arwyn.

 Many events are free of charge, although some will have nominal fees.

 That’s a flavour of the Festival.
 There’s a lot more!
-The 2018 programme is published and is now up on the website for all to see!
+The 2019 programme will soon be published on the website for all to see!